 Still, GEICO is pretty cheap relative to many other major insurance providers, and there are good reasons for that.

 GEICO is cheap for many consumers because it offers a wider variety of discounts than many major providers.
-There are GEICO discounts Most consumers qualify for more than one discount, which helps to lower the overall cost of their premiums.
+There are GEICO discounts based on a driver’s history and habits on the road as well as any affiliation they have with 800+ eligible organizations, including the federal government.
+You can also get discounts for taking a driver’s education course or making your payments electronically.
+GEICO offers a number of discounts for having a car with certain safety equipment, too, such as “passive restraint” seat belts and anti-lock brakes.
+Most consumers qualify for more than one discount, which helps to lower the overall cost of their premiums.

 The fact that it sells insurance directly to consumers is another big reason why GEICO is so cheap.
 This eliminates the cost of middlemen.
 GEICO has significantly fewer local offices and agents than companies like State Farm and Allstate, limiting agents to high-population areas only.
 Having a smaller agent network gives GEICO savings it can pass on to its policyholders.